glasspopsicle/sweet-mini-jar/README.md

         /* ... */
         TransitionManager.go(scene, t);
       } else { // JellyBean and below
-        /* Use animations instead */
+        /* Use animations instead (and don't forget to call the dispatchSceneChangeBeginning and dispatchSceneChangeFinished methods as done above) */
-        /* You might want to use an alternative layout for your initial ViewHolder layout which contains both ViewGroups so you can transition between them with animations/animators. */ }
+        /* You probably would want to use an alternative layout for your initial ViewHolder layout which contains both ViewGroups so you can transition between them with animations/animators. */ }
     }